Our Philosophy

 We believe that Ngā Hononga / Relationships are the foundations for all learning; where respectful, reciprocal, honest and trusting relationships create a sense of well-being, a strong positive identity, self-esteem and confidence to climb the tallest mountain.
 Through free-play and intentional teaching, tamariki learn both independently and alongside their peers and teachers.
 We value and practice Tuakana-Teina and the notion of interdependence.

 We value learning dispositions such as curiosity, imagination, creativity and perseverance.
 Whakamana / Empowerment sees tamariki initiate and lead their own learning, accept leadership and responsibility.
-Our project approach promotes intellectual goals over academic skills.
+Our emergent curriculum is based on authentic learning experiences based on children’s strengths and interests.

 We recognise and value Whānau Tangata / Family and Community as experts and as partners in the nurturing of tamariki.
 We support the cultural capital of tamariki and their whānau and endeavour to incorporate family perspectives and expertise into the curriculum.

-At Open Spaces we welcome, value and respect the diversity within our centre regardless of ethnicity, culture, socio-economic status or gender differences.
+At Open Spaces we welcome, value and respect diversity within our centre.

 Contact Us